Stormwater Management

 The naturalization of stormwater management facilities means that a designated area surrounding the stormwater facility is returned to its natural state.
 This includes the growth of wetland plants, shrubs, trees and grasses that are not landscaped or mowed.
 Having established vegetation is essential to ensuring the stormwater facility works properly to support the water supply and ecosystem.

-During the summer months, algae may appear on the surface of these facilities due to several factors including runoff from nearby properties containing phosphorus and nitrogen from fertilizers, pet and yard waste (clippings) combined with hot weather.
+During the summer months, algae may appear on the surface of these facilities due to several factors, including runoff from nearby properties containing phosphorus and nitrogen from fertilizers, pet and yard waste (clippings/potted plants), and warmer weather conditions.
 It is worth noting that algae plays a special role in the biological treatment process of the water and some algae in a stormwater management facility is beneficial.
-The City of Spruce Grove does have a program that monitors, maintains and manages the water in SWMFs to ensure it is safe for discharge into the North Saskatchewan River water shed.
+The City of Spruce Grove does have a program that monitors, maintains and manages the water in SWMFs to ensure it is safe for discharge into the North Saskatchewan River watershed.

 Safety